The dynamical degree of billiards in an algebraic curve: Secant, Reflection, and Billiards

 \subsection{The billiards correspondence}

-\begin{defn} An \emph{algebraic billiard curve}, called a \emph{nondegenerate curve} in Section \ref{sect_intro}, is a separable plane curve $C_0 \subset \PP^2 = X$ of degree $d \geq 2$, possibly singular and reducible, not containing any multiple lines, any isotropic line, or the line at infinity.
+\begin{defn} An \emph{algebraic billiard curve} is a plane curve $C_0 \subset \PP^2 = X$ of degree $d \geq 2$, possibly singular and reducible, not containing any multiple lines, any isotropic line, or the line at infinity.
 Let $C$ be a resolution of singularities of $C_0$.
 Let $s$ be the secant correspondence and let $r$ be the reflection correspondence, as just defined.
 The \emph{billiards correspondence} $b$ is the dominant rational correspondence

 Note that the possibility of composing $r$ and $s$ is justified by the fact that these are dominant correspondences (Proposition \ref{prop_basic_s}, Proposition \ref{prop_basic_r}). \end{defn}

 The basic properties of algebraic billiards, and its relationship to billiards in other contexts, are summarized in the following proposition. \begin{prop} Let $C_0 \subset \PP^2$ be an algebraic billiard curve, and let $C \to C_0$ be a desingularization.
 Let $b : C \times D \vdash C \times D$ be the billiards correspondence. \begin{enumerate} \item The correspondence $b$ is $(d-1)$-to-$(d-1)$. \item The correspondence $b$ is reversible, in the sense that it is birationally conjugate via $r$ to its own adjoint. \item There is a generically 2-to-1 semiconjugacy from $b$ to a correspondence